-URP 520 Housing Policy (3 hours).
+URP 520 (3) Housing Policy.
 Thorough review of the problems and issues related to housing planning and policy dealing primarily with inter-relationships and interdependencies among socio-cultural, economic, and physical aspects of housing.
 This course focuses on the social, political, and economic aspects of housing policy in the United States.

-URP 521 African American Community (3 hours).
+URP 521 (3) African American Community .
 Investigates processes of community development for their application in community building in African American communities.
 Explores the development of a model for development and discusses various roles of participants in the community development process.

-URP 522Introduction to Community Development (3 hours).
+URP 522 (3) Introduction to Community Development.
 Overview of the elements of the community development process including housing, economic development, education, public safety, social services, transportation, infrastructure, the environment, citizen participation and leadership.
 This course places an emphasis on the application of planning methods and theory to the resolution of community problems.

-URP 523 Social Policy Planning (3 hours).
+URP 523 (3) Social Policy Planning.
 Introduction to the theory and practices of social policy planning with attention to spatial, policy, resource, and advocacy relationships.
-This course focuses on matters of social services, income maintenance, education, and health
+This course focuses on matters of social services, income maintenance, education, and health.

-URP 524 Neighborhood Revitalization (3 hours).
+URP 524 (3) Neighborhood Revitalization .
 Exploration of planning and political activities that contribute to the restoration of older neighborhoods.
 Impacts of economic, social, and political processes that govern decision making and funding for revitalization efforts.

-URP 525 Land Development Dynamics (3 hours).
+URP 525 (3) Land Development Dynamics.
 Emphasizes private decision making and development, public/private relationships, and regulatory activities.
 This course explores patterns of land utilization from the perspectives of the neighborhood, city, and metropolis.

-URP 526 Citizen Participation (3 hours).
+URP 526 (3) Citizen Participation.
 Introduction to the issues, policies, and techniques related to the role of citizens in the public decision-making process.
 Consideration will be given to legislative requirements for public involvement as well as the role of survey research in the citizen participation process.
 Techniques for developing local capacity through citizen mobilization and a focus on community building are explored.

-URP 527 Public Finance Planning (3 hours).
+URP 527 (3) Public Finance Planning.
 Overview of the principle of public budgeting, capital budget planning and public finance strategies.
 This course considers issues surrounding local development and fiscal decision making as they relate to project planning, revenue sources and project evaluation.

-URP 528 Economic Development Planning (3 hours).
+URP 528 (3) Economic Development Planning.
 Strategies and tools for developing employment, business ownership, and investment in local, state, and regional economies.
 This course focuses on contemporary economic development patterns and practices in central cities and urban areas in the South.

-URP 529 Planning in Local Government (3 hours).
+URP 529 (3) Planning in Local Government.
 Examination of the role of local government in the city planning process.
 Special consideration is given to the functional areas of planning such as transportation, housing, neighborhoods, environmental constraints, and land use.